FAQ: Mental Health

 - Herbal supplements

-How do you know if a mental health disorder is an underlying cause for substance abuse?
+How do you know if a mental health disorder is an underlying cause for substance misuse?

-You may have an indication that a mental health disorder is underlying your loved one’s substance abuse disorder if:
+You may have an indication that a mental health disorder is underlying your loved one’s substance use disorder if:

 - The person experienced a trauma (e.g., physical or sexual abuse, loss of a loved one, or near-death experience) prior to beginning heavy drug use.